Stop Wasting Budget on the Wrong Meta Ads Objectives

 And “High-quality data” refers to deep-funnel events like purchases or qualified leads.

-Do not choose campaign objectives like Awareness, Traffic or Engagement.
-Do not choose performance goals like views or clicks.
+📝 Note: Avoid campaign objectives like Awareness, Traffic or Engagement, and performance goals like views or clicks.

-Because anyone can view your ad or click onto your landing page.
+Because anyone can view your ad or click through to your landing page.
 Letting Meta optimize for these goals leads to poor targeting and low-quality traffic.

 This is especially true in a broad targeting setup.
 In this case, your performance goal is one of the main quality criteria.